Your Impact in Northern Huron

 Changing Local Lives

-Thanks to United Way and a supported partner, Delia has the support she needs:
+Thanks to United Way and a supported partner, Laura has the support he needs:

 Northern Huron Connection Centre (operated by CMHA Huron Perth)

-The Northern Huron Connection Centre — serving Howick, North Huron and Morris-Turnberry — is a welcoming, safe space for the community’s most vulnerable citizens to rest, access basic needs, healthcare services, identification assistance and more.
+The Northern Huron Connection Centre is a welcoming, safe space for the community’s most vulnerable citizens to rest, access basic needs, healthcare services, identification assistance and more.
 Partnerships with agencies — including CMHA Huron Perth, the organization operating the Centre — mean those using the Connection Centre can access important services and supports under one roof.

 The Northern Huron Connection Centre: